 AMY GOODMAN: Well, speaking of running for Congress, you say you’re going out to Denver and to Littleton.
 Rocky Mountain News is reporting the Republican Congressman who represents Columbine has been criticized for taking a $1,500 contribution from the National Rifle Association, Congressman Tancredo...

 Tomorrow we will continue to deal with this issue.
-Again, the Virginia Tech massacre that took place on Monday, thirty-three people dead, thirty-two students and professors and the gunman then taking his own life.
+Again, the Virginia Tech massacre that took place on Monday, 33 people dead, 32 students and professors and the gunman then taking his own life.